poldham/minimal-mistakes/_pages/about.md

   caption: "Research organisations publishing on synthetic biology in 2010: [**Paul Oldham, Stephen Hall and Geoff Burton in PLOS ONE**](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0034368)"
 ---

-One World Analytics was founded in 2013 as a company that uses innovative approaches to the analysis of global social and environmental issues.
+One World Analytics was founded in 2013 as a research company that uses innovative approaches to the analysis of global social and environmental issues.
 We use a combination of text mining, statistics, geographic mapping and network analysis to make the invisible and the neglected visible.